faddat/interchain-accounts-demo/README.md

 #### Funding the Interchain Account wallet

-Allocate funds to the new Interchain Account wallet by using the `bank send` command.
+Allocate funds to the new Interchain Account wallet by using the `bank send` cmd.
+Note this is executed on the host chain to provide the account with an initial balance to execute transactions.

 ```
-# Check the interchain account's balance on test-2 chain.
+# Query the interchain account balance on the host chain.
 It should be empty.
 icad q bank balances $ICA_ADDR --chain-id test-2 --node tcp://localhost:26657

-# Send some assets to $ICA_ADDR.
+# Send funds to the interchain account.
 icad tx bank send $DEMOWALLET_2 $ICA_ADDR 10000stake --chain-id test-2 --home ./data/test-2 --node tcp://localhost:26657 --keyring-backend test -y

-# Check that the balance has been updated
+# Query the balance once again and observe the changes
 icad q bank balances $ICA_ADDR --chain-id test-2 --node tcp://localhost:26657

-# Test sending assets from interchain account via ibc.
-icad tx intertx send $ICA_ADDR $DEMOWALLET_2 5000stake --chain-id test-1 --gas 90000 --home ./data/test-1 --node tcp://localhost:16657 --from $DEMOWALLET_1 --keyring-backend test -y

-# Wait until the relayer has relayed the packet

-# Query the interchain account balance and observe the changes in funds
-icad q bank balances $ICA_ADDR --chain-id test-2 --node tcp://localhost:26657
 ```

 #### Sending Interchain Account transactions

-Send transactions to be executed using the new Interchain Account.
+Send Interchain Accounts transactions using the `intertx submit` cmd.
+This command accepts a generic `sdk.Msg` JSON payload or path to JSON file as an arg.

-1. Staking Delegation
+- **Example 1:** Staking Delegation

 ```
 # Output the host chain validator operator address: cosmosvaloper1qnk2n4nlkpw9xfqntladh74w6ujtulwnmxnh3k